The following material is based on a question and answer that appeared on Statalist.

 This process requires an understanding of the use of the by construct and the facts that under by varlist:, _N is interpreted as the number of observations within each distinct group defined by varlist and _n is defined as the observation number, again within each distinct group.
 Several manual sections are helpful here: [U] 11.1.2 by varlist:, [U] 11.5 by varlist: construct, [U] 13.7 Explicit subscripting, [U] 27.2 The by construct, and [D] by.
 Stata Journal readers can find a self-contained tutorial on by (Cox 2002).
 We also need an understanding that true and false conditions evaluate numerically to 1 and 0, respectively, which is also explained in the tutorial just cited and in the FAQ: What is true and false in Stata?.

-Let us illustrate with the simplest example, computing the number of distinct observations on a single variable using the auto dataset.
-First, we sort by that variable, and then we tag the first observation within each distinct group.
-Using the variable rep78,
+Let us illustrate with the simplest example, computing the number of distinct observations on a single variable, rep78, in the auto dataset.
+First, we read in that dataset, sort by that variable, and then we tag the first observation within each distinct group.

 nvals is 1 whenever a value is first in its group and is 0 otherwise.
 If this were indeed the problem, we should now just type